 His appointment as Transportation Secretary represents a return to IDOT, after having worked at the agency for 22 years.
 While at IDOT, Mr. Blankenhorn served in a number of key positions in both the policy and planning divisions, eventually rising to the Bureau Chief of Urban Program Planning, coordinating the activities of the state’s 14 Metropolitan Planning Organizations.
 Mr. Blankenhorn was the point person for planning on a number of major infrastructure projects throughout Illinois, including the south extension of Interstate 355 in Will County, the new Mississippi River Bridge in Metro East, and the proposed South Suburban Airport in Chicago’s south suburbs.

 Chicago, IL 60603

+The cost for the luncheon is $75.
 The event begins at 11:15am with networking and a cash bar.
 Luncheon will be served at 11:45, and the presentation will begin at noon.
-Pricing and online registration will be available soon.

 GAC/SEPAC represent the interests of the structural engineering profession in the political and legislative arenas in Illinois as an independent, bipartisan committee dedicated to the protection of the public health, safety, and welfare; the representation of Structural Engineers in relevant government activities; and the preservation and advancement of the Structural Engineering profession.